acend/helm-basics-training/content/labs/04.2/_index.en.md

 Have a look at the already existing file `service.yaml` and use this as a help for your `springboot-mysl` Service.

-When your changes are ready, upgrade your already deployed release this the new version.
+When your changes are ready, upgrade your already deployed release with your new version.

 {{% collapse solution-1 "Solution Task 1" %}}